NHS set for boost of up to £30bn as other budgets feel squeeze

 On top of the increase in day-to-day spending, funded in part by the tax hikes Ms Reeves set out in her budget, looser borrowing rules will help support a £113 billion investment package.

-Economists have warned the Chancellor faces “unavoidably” tough choices when she sets out departmental spending plans on June 11.
+Economists have warned the Chancellor faces “unavoidably” tough choices when she sets out departmental spending plans on June 11 as she

 The Institute for Fiscal Studies (IFS) think tank said defence and the NHS will dominate the review, raising the prospect of cuts to other unprotected departments.